Related Links

 • Carbonic acid dissociates in seawater, resulting in hydrogen ions and bicarbonate.

-Some of the hydrogen ions then react with carbonate ions already present in the water to make bicarbonate.
+The hydrogen ions have two effects.
+Some of them stay in the ocean water increasing the overall pH of the ocean.
+Others react with carbonate ions already present in the water to make bicarbonate.
 This process removes carbonate ions from the water.
 Organisms such as coral, mussels, and clams use carbonate ions and calcium to make their shells or skeletons.
 If the amount of carbonate is reduced, then it is harder for these organisms to flourish.
 Equation 3 shows how hydrogen ions and carbonate combine to create bicarbonate.

 Equation 3: